Computation Against a Neighbour: Addressing Large-Scale Distribution and Adaptivity with Functional Programming and Scala: Related Work

 \subsubsection{WSN-based discovery and streaming}

 A number of works originating in the context of information systems for sensor networks, such as TinyDB~\cite{tinydb}, Regiment~\cite{regiment}, and Cougar~\cite{Yao02thecougar}, address the problem of gathering information extracted from sensors in a given region of space, aggregating them somehow, and redirecting results over the devices in another region.
 They either focus on spatial query languages (Cougar), diffusion/aggregation policies (TinyDB) or functional models to express and manipulate streams of events (Regiment).

+A more recent approach is makeSense~\cite{DBLP:journals/tse/MottolaPOEFFGKM19}, with leverages graphical models of business processes compiling to an imperative object-oriented macro-programming language (mPL) which supports many-to-one report actions and many-to-many collective actions, i.e., actions possibly spanning multiple nodes.

 Similar approaches for mobile ad-hoc networks (MANET) have been considered that do not use data-oriented techniques but rather focus on services: SpatialViews~\cite{ni2005manetspatialview} works by abstracting a MANET into \emph{spatial views} that can be iterated on to visit nodes and request services; AmbientTalk~\cite{van2014ambienttalk} is another language for MANETs that provides resilience against transient network partitions by automatically buffering sent messages.
 A clear advantage of functional-based field computations as supported in \FSCAFI{}/\scafi{} is that the various bricks of information collection, aggregation, diffusion, can be defined with the same language, wrapped in homogeneous components represented by \FSCAFI{}/\scafi{} functions, and composed to create more complex applications as exemplified in Section~\ref{sec-case}, while leveraging the discovery of nearby services through an actor-based runtime.